BrianThomasRoss/brianthomasross/README.rst

 =============================
-Welcome, to my GitHub profile
+Welcome, to my GitHub Profile
 =============================

 I am an aspiring member of the data community, check out my repositories for